 Consulting lists developed by safety groups can also help you to look for specific hazards in the workplace.
 OSHA has provided a great graphic outlining six categories of hazards and their risks.
 Review past incident reports and complaints in order to ensure that the corrective action actually managed to reduce as much risk as possible.

 Past reports are a great place to look to for less obvious hazards.
 The website also recommends considering the long term effects of the work environment on employees.
 Loud noises and other factors may not seem harmful to your employees, but what happens is they are exposed to these every day for many years?

-Risk: The likelihood that damage, loss or injury will be caused by a hazard and how severe the outcome may be.
+- A risk is the likelihood that damage, loss or injury will be caused by a hazard and how severe it may be.